 As a travel writer, it's not uncommon for me to visit 25 countries on five continents in one year.
 The only people I know who travel more often are flight attendants.
-That's why when I read about this $29 jumpsuit flight attendants are obsessed with, I immediately wondered if it warranted a spot in my suitcase too.
+That's why when I read about this $38 jumpsuit flight attendants are obsessed with, I immediately wondered if it warranted a spot in my suitcase, too.

 OK, so I've never owned a jumpsuit before, but I became a huge fan of this romper over the summer.
 I figured a jumpsuit is basically the same thing, but with pants.
 Plus, hundreds of flight attendants couldn't be wrong — could they?

 This jumpsuit — which is a cotton-polyester blend — also comes in a sleeveless style.
-However, I chose the off-shoulder style since flight attendants rave about how easy it is to slip in and out of without undoing the cute keyhole button in the back.
-I'm on a medication that has me peeing more often than my pregnant friends, so I appreciate any added convenience when it comes to going to the bathroom.
+However, I chose the off-the-shoulder fit since flight attendants rave about how easy it is to slip in and out of without undoing the cute keyhole button in the back.
+(And if you've worn a jumpsuit before, you know this is a great feature for anyone who has a small bladder and frequents the restroom often.)

-The first time I put my jumpsuit on I was planning on going out for dinner with a friend.
-However, the moment I put it on I felt so comfortable that I was tempted to cancel my plans and stay home.
-My mind was playing tricks on me because I was wearing something I'd normally wear for lounging around the house.
+The first time I put this jumpsuit on, I was planning on going out for dinner with a friend.
+The material felt so comfortable that I was tempted to cancel my plans and stay home.
+My mind was playing tricks on me because I was dressed in something that I'd normally wear for lounging around the house.
 My sight, however, was telling me I looked stylish enough to go out.

-In fact, I've even worn this jumpsuit to a business meeting.
-I was recently in Portugal meeting with the marketing director of Livraria Lello — considered by many to be the world's most beautiful library and the one that may have inspired J.K.
-Rowling while writing "Harry Potter."
-I could have worn a traditional professional pantsuit, but I felt confident this jumpsuit was business-casual enough for our meeting.
+In fact, I've worn this jumpsuit to a couple of business meetings.
+I could have went with a traditional pantsuit, but I felt confident this piece was business-casual enough for a professional setting.
 I didn't even need to iron or steam it!
-Although I paired it with my OluKai sandals I've worn around the world for years, it would look even dressier with a pair of heels and some elegant jewelry.
+I paired it with my favorite OluKai sandals, but there's always the option to dress it up even more with heels and some elegant jewelry.

 What else are off-duty flight attendants wearing?

 Like me, they're limited to what they can pack.
 Unlike me, they spend most of their time in uniforms.
-I'm sure when they get to dress themselves, they want to be extra comfortable.
-And because they're flight attendants, they're stylish and have good taste — and this jumpsuit definitely lives up to those standards.
+So, I'm sure when they get to dress themselves, they want clothing that is extra comfortable but also meets their fashion tastes — and this jumpsuit definitely lives up to those standards.